- Library Programs

 - The plant from which you are harvesting seeds was not diseased.

 - You do not try to save seeds from hybrid plants (they will not produce plants that are the same as the parent plants).

 - The plants from which you harvest seeds are organically grown, or if they are not, you clearly mark this on the seed packet.

 - Seed packets for returning seed are available at the Circulation Desk.

 - You can place however many seeds you would like to in the seed packet to pass on to the next gardener, but we ask for enough seeds to enable the next gardener to successfully grow at least three viable plants.

-- Make note on the seed packet if this plant has an interesting or endearing history—part of this process is reveling in the unique nature of these seeds!
+- Make a note on the seed packet if this plant has an interesting or endearing history-part of this process reveling in the unique nature of these seeds!

-- Also, when possible, note the growing conditions, number of days to maturity, etc.—anything that will help the next grower to be successful.
+- Also, when possible, note the growing conditions, number of days to maturity, etc., and anything that will help the next grower to be successful.

 If you would like more information about the Salem Seed Library, please call the library at 540-375-3089 and our staff would be happy to answer any questions you may have.